uNetworking/uWebSockets/misc/READMORE.md

 The project is async only and runs local to one thread.
 You scale it as individual threads much like Node.js scales as individual processes.
 That is, the implementation only sees a single thread and is not thread-safe.
 There are simple ways to do threading via async delegates though, if you really need to.

+## Compiling
+µWebSockets is 100% standard header-only C++17 - it compiles on any platform.
+However, it depends on µSockets in all cases, which is platform-specific C code that runs on Linux, Windows and macOS.

+There are a few compilation flags for µSockets (see its documentation), but common between µSockets and µWebSockets flags are as follows:

+* LIBUS_NO_SSL - disable OpenSSL dependency/functionality for uSockets and uWebSockets builds
+* UWS_NO_ZLIB - disable Zlib dependency/functionality for uWebSockets

 ## Node.js
 µWS is available as "uws" for Node.js where it can serve as a major boost for web related tasks.
 You can find "uws" on this page.